-From the beginning of November to just before Easter, most of the businesses serving tourists on the island are closed, and only those restaurants, shops, and cafés catering to locals remain open.
+From the end of October to just before Easter, most of the businesses serving tourists on the island are closed, and only those restaurants, shops, and cafés catering to locals remain open.

 Clear winter days are perfect to set out on the island's many foot trails, and the chairlift for the peak of Mount Solaro remains open all year round.

 The Blue Grotto is open all year, but visitors can only enter on days in which the sea is calm and there is no wind.
-To check if it is open, take a look at our Blue Grotto page which we keep updated each day, or ask at the tourist information office located in the Piazzetta (081 837 0686).
-You can walk to the grotto entrance from Anacapri or go by boat from Marina Grande.
+Inquire at the Tourist Information Office in the Piazzetta or Marina Grande (081 837 0686) if the grotto is open.

 Boat Tours: Even if there are no organized tours leaving for the grotto, just ask around the port and you'll find a skipper willing to take you by boat to the sea cave entrance!

 Eating out can be tricky on the island in wintertime!
 Many restaurants are closed for the season, but if you are looking for an authentic local eatery featuring traditional cuisine, you can find it even in low season.
 At the base of the clock tower in the Piazzetta, there is a notice board where all the open restaurants are posted.
 Here are some of our favorites: